 You can cut the round tags out carefully with scissors, or use a circle punch to make the task easier.

-- view on Amazon: 2" circle punch (cuts these tags into perfect, smooth circles in one quick, easy motion)
+- view on Amazon: 2-1/4" circle punch (this fits mason jar lids and cuts these tags into perfect, smooth circles in one quick, easy motion)

 Instant hot cider throughout the year!
 There are so many ways to use a jar of this syrup, but most often I use it for a quick mug of hot cider.
 It's so much easier to store a small jar of syrup in the fridge than a big jug of cider.